konflux-ci/architecture/ADR/adr-0006-names-labels.md

 ### 3. Where did it happen?

-Use the key `appstudio-component` with possible values `HAS, SPI, GITOPS`, etc. Here is [sample code](https://github.com/redhat-appstudio/application-service/blob/9f25d1f6832568598c718423b1e2f7d9161ad790/controllers/component_controller.go#L549) from the HAS component.
+Use the key `stonesoup-component` with possible values `HAS, SPI, GITOPS`, etc. Here is [sample code](https://github.com/redhat-appstudio/application-service/blob/9f25d1f6832568598c718423b1e2f7d9161ad790/controllers/component_controller.go#L549) from the HAS component.

 - GitOps Service: `GITOPS`
 - Pipeline Service: `PLNSRVCE`